ritikj27/nextjs-course/my-app/README.md

 4) There is no overhead of having to create and configure a separate server
 5) Route handlers are also great for making external API requests
 6) Route handlers run server-side, ensuring that sensitive information like private keys remains secure and never gets shipped to the browser

+## Middleware
+* Middleware in Next.js is a powerful feature that offers a robust way to intercept and control the flow of requests and responses within your applications
+* It does this at a global level significantly enhancing features like redirection, URL rewrites, authentication, headers and cookies management, and more.

+* Middleware allows us to specify paths where it will be active
+ - Custom matcher config
+ - Conditional statements.